craftcms/commerce/docs/adding-to-and-updating-the-cart.md

 ```
 * The `qty` param is not required as it defaults to `1` if not supplied.

-The above is a simple example, if your product's type has multiple variants you could loop over all the products variants and allow the customer to choose the variant from a dropdown:
+The above is a simple example, if your product’s type has multiple variants you could loop over all the products variants and allow the customer to choose the variant from a dropdown:

 ```twig
 {% set product = craft.products.one() %}